-One of the biggest concerns when traveling in Japan is getting around.
-The country is famous for the trains that run across the country, but many places are only accessible by car.
-Thinking about it, is it worth renting a car in Japan?
+One of the biggest concerns when traveling in Japan is transportation.
+The country is famous for its trains that run throughout the country, but many places are only accessible by car.
+With that in mind, is it worth renting a car in Japan?
 How does car rental work in the country?

-In this article we are going to answer all the doubts involving car rental in Japan, we will also mention costs, companies, car rental prices, tips and much more.
+In this article, we will answer all the questions regarding car rental in Japan, and we will also mention costs, companies, car rental prices, tips, and much more.

 We also recommend reading:

 Why does Japan use English hand?
-Drive on the left?
+Drives on the Left?

 Is it worth renting a car in Japan?

-Car rental in Japan will depend on your purpose.
-The country has train lines that allow access to virtually the entire country, as well as buses, tour guides, planes and others.
+Renting a car in Japan will depend on your objective.
+The country has train lines that allow access to practically the entire country, in addition to buses, tour guides, planes, and others.

-Nowadays car rental has lost its strength thanks to Uber, which came with the proposal to cost much less than a traditional Taxi.
-The big problem is that in Japan Uber is not as popular, or is not cheaper than a Taxi.
+Nowadays, car rental has lost its strength thanks to Uber, which came with the proposal to cost much less than a traditional taxi.
+The big problem is that Uber is not that popular in Japan, or it is not cheaper than a taxi.

-Taxi still have a lot of traction in Japan, so renting an Uber in Japan may not be as viable.
-We don't know how this will change over the years.
+Taxis still have a lot of strength in Japan, so renting an Uber in Japan may not be very viable.
+We do not know how this will change over the years.

-So if your only desire is to go to a destination that is inaccessible by train or bus, you need to calculate the costs of renting a car or paying for a Taxi, or Uber.
+So if your desire is just to go to a destination inaccessible by train or bus, you need to calculate the costs of renting a car or paying for a taxi or Uber.

-Another factor to consider is that your International Driving Permit may not work in Japan if you are from a certain country.
-If applicable, car rental should be disregarded.
+Another factor that should be considered is that your International Driving Permit may not work in Japan if it is from a certain country.
+If that is the case, car rental should be disregarded.

-Japan only accepts the IDP from 95 countries, including the United States, Canada, Korea, Africa, Europe.
-If you are from a country like Brazil, unfortunately you cannot drive in Japan with an IDP.
+Japan only accepts the IDP from 95 countries, including the United States, Canada, Korea, Africa, and Europe.
+If you are from a country like Brazil, unfortunately, you will not be able to drive in Japan with an IDP.

-Car rental is generally quite popular in remote regions like Hokkaido and Okinawa.
-It is not usually very popular in Tokyo and Osaka.
+Generally, car rental is quite popular in remote areas like Hokkaido and Okinawa.
+It is not usually sought after in Tokyo and Osaka.

-Car rental is also highly sought after by groups of travelers who need to travel with their family and want to get to know all of Japan without worrying about waiting for trains.
+Car rental is also quite sought after by groups of travelers who need to move around with family and want to explore all of Japan without worrying about waiting for trains.

-It is worth remembering that Japan is a country full of mountains and winter full of snow.
-It can be dangerous to get around on some remote roads, so think carefully before taking that risk.
+It is worth remembering that Japan is a country full of mountains and has a winter full of snow.
+It can be dangerous to travel on some remote roads, so think carefully before taking risks.

 How to rent a car in Japan?

-If you're planning on renting a car, there are a few things you'll need to know.
-Here's a quick guide to renting a car in Japan.
+If you are planning to rent a car, there are a few things you will need to know.
+Here is a quick guide to renting a car in Japan.

 The first thing you will need to do is decide what type of car you want to rent.
 There are a variety of different options available, from small economy cars to larger vans and SUVs.
-Once you've decided on the type of car you want, you'll need to choose a rental company.
+Once you have decided on the type of car you want, you will need to choose a rental company.

-There are many different rental companies in Japan.
-That's why it's important to do your research and choose one that is reputable and has a good selection of vehicles.
+There are several different rental companies in Japan.
+Therefore, it is important to do your research and choose one that is reputable and has a good selection of vehicles.

-Once you've found a rental company that you like, the next step is to book your rental car.
-You will need to provide your contact information, as well as your travel dates and the type of car you wish to rent.
+Once you have found a rental company that you like, the next step is to book your rental car.
+You will need to provide your contact information, as well as your travel dates and the type of car you want to rent.
 Most rental companies will require a deposit, so be sure to have your credit card ready.

 Once you have your rental car, you are ready to hit the road!
-Japan has an extensive network of highways and expressways, so you shouldn't have any problems getting around.
+Japan has an extensive network of highways and expressways, so you should not have any problems getting around.
 Just obey the speed limit and drive safely.

-Be aware that Japan uses the English hand, so if you're from the West, you might find it a little confusing to drive in Japan as everything is the opposite.
+Be aware that Japan drives on the left side, so if you are from the West, you may find it a bit confusing to drive in Japan, as everything is the opposite.

 We recommend reading: Why does Japan use English hand?
-Drive Left?
+Drives on the Left?

-Car insurance - how does car insurance in japan work?
+car insurance - How does car insurance work in Japan?

 How much does it cost to rent a car in Japan?

-The car rental price will depend on the type of car chosen.
-You can find car rentals starting from 30 USD per day.
+The price of renting a car will depend on the type of car chosen.
+You can find car rentals starting at 30 USD per day.

-In Japan, individuals can also lease their cars to third parties if they go through certain procedures.
-Usually these private cars are differentiated.
+In Japan, individuals can also rent their cars to third parties if they go through certain procedures.
+Generally, these private cars are differentiated.

-Renting a car in Japan can be a great way to see the country, especially if you're planning on doing a lot of traveling.
+Renting a car in Japan can be a great way to see the country, especially if you are planning to do a lot of traveling.
 But how much does it cost to rent a car in Japan?

-The cost of renting a car in Japan can also depend on the length of your lease and where you are renting.
-Generally, the longer you rent, the cheaper the day will cost.
+The cost of renting a car in Japan can also depend on the duration of your rental and where you are renting from.
+Generally, the longer you rent, the cheaper it will be per day.

-If you are renting from a big city like Tokyo or Osaka, you will likely pay more than from a smaller city.
+If you are renting from a big city like Tokyo or Osaka, you will probably pay more than from a smaller city.

 Here are some estimated costs for renting a car in Japan: